lonkamikaze/bsda2/bsda_obj.md

 reference in.
 It can also be called directly (e.g. after a call to the `reset()` method).

-The purpose of an init method is to initialize attributes during class creation.
+The purpose of an init method is to initialise attributes during class creation.
 If the current class is derived from another class it might be a good idea to call the init method of the parent class.
 This is done by calling `$class.superInit()`.